Procedure 5.15.1 - Sustainable Purchasing - UNDER REVIEW

 Subpart F: Donations

-- Consider life cycle cost: including installation, supplies, maintenance
+- Consider life cycle cost, including installation, maintenance, storage, and disposal.

 - Minnesota Statute 16C.0725, Purchase of Recycled, Repairable, & Durable Materials